R160K/cdls/README.txt

 !!!THIS IS STILL A WORK IN PROGRESS!!!

-This is a simple productivity tool to speed up directory navigation in the command line.
+A simple productivity tool to view and navigate directories quickly.

-It is most effective as a native PowerShell script ./scripts/powershell_native.ps1).
-Also a C++ program (./bin/app.exe).

-The C++ executable is found in ./bin, the PowershellScript is found in ./scripts, the C++ source is found in ./src Everything else is still in development and is experimental.

-The script, when given a directory path (and as the name might suggest), performs cd to the path and then ls (ls -la), adds an index for each directory, then asks for an input command.
-If no directory is given, defaults to ".".
+Still in development.
+A major part of the program is changing the current working directory, which as a standalone program is pointless in the context of the parent shell.
+So this is best implemented via wrapper scripts.

+This app will list the contents of given directory, with all subdirectories given indices that can be input instead of a name.

+If launched with args, will run and exit.
+If run without args, will begin a loop until "" is passed.

 Commands:

-1. Entering the index of a directory will cdls to that directory (recursive).
+1. Entering the index of a directory will cdls to that directory.
 0 will resolve to ".".
 Negative integers will be translated into dot strings and regress backwards up the directory tree.

 2. Entering a path (including relative path such as simply the name of a subdirectory in the cwd) will cdls to that path.